alexanderatallah/window.ai/README.md

 ## ⭐️ Main features

-- 🛠️ Configure all your API keys in one place and forget about them.
+- **Configure keys**: set all your API keys in one place and forget about them.
 They are *only* stored locally.

-- 🧠 Use external, proxied, and local models of your choice.
+- **User-controlled models**: use external, proxied, and local models of your choice.

-- 💾 Save your prompt history across apps (maybe train your own models with it).
+- **Save your prompt history** across apps (maybe train your own models with it).

 ## ⚙️ How it works